Dasmarinas Calabarzon, Philippines Travel Guide

 The cost of travel varies significantly based on your preferred style, from budget-conscious to luxury.

-The Philippines offers a generally safe environment for travelers, but being aware of common health concerns and local safety measures makes for a more enhanced experience.
+The Philippines offers a generally safe environment for travelers, but being aware of common health concerns and area safety measures makes for a more enhanced experience.
 This section covers recommended vaccinations, health precautions, access to medical services, and safety tips.

 Traveler's Diarrhea: A common ailment from contaminated food or water.
 Drink only Bottled water or purified/filtered water.
 Eat thoroughly cooked food.
 Wash your hands frequently with soap or Hand sanitizer.